foxcaulfield/cute-login-form/README.md

 - Enter random valid email and password to login
 - Add contact by tapping "Add" button in the navbar and enter values to form
 - You can also add contact information when first creating a contact or by opening an existing contact and tapping "Profile"
-- Edit the contact information as desired, when you're finished, tap "Save"
+- Edit the contact information as desired, after you finished, tap "Save"
 - Tap "Delete" then confirm your action to delete contact
 - You can quickly search all of your contacts by using the Search bar at the top of the contacts list, just tap the Search bar and type - any contacts matching your search will appear